Online version revised and complete as of June 15, 2021.

 In the event a General Holiday (Article 35) occurs during an employee’s vacation, one (1) additional day for each such holiday shall be added to the vacation credits, according to Article 34.1.
 The additional day shall be taken within the vacation year in which it was granted.

-Subject to operational requirements, the Company may permit an employee to begin and end his/her vacation in conjunction with his/her days off, plus any additional days resulting from the activation of Article 34.2.
+Subject to operational requirements, the Company may permit an employee to begin and end their vacation in conjunction with their days off, plus any additional days resulting from the activation of Article 34.2.

 Vacation preference shall be given to employees on the basis of Union seniority within each Department and Section as defined by the Company.
 To effect proper and efficient operation of all Sections and Departments, the Company reserves the right to alter any requested vacation period, or to arbitrarily set such vacation period, prior to the posting dates set out in Article 34.3.
 Alterations to vacation schedules after this date shall be made only on mutual agreement between the Company and the employee affected.